-A. Business Associate Agreements (BAA)
+B. Business Associate Agreements (BAA)

-- A Business Associate (BA) is a person to whom Downstate discloses PHI so that the person can perform a function or activity on Downstate's behalf. - Examples include contractors, consultants and system vendors. - Business Associates must sign a Business Associate Agreement (BAA) before any PHI can be shared. - A SUNY- approved BAA should be utilized and appended to all contracts.
+- A Business Associate (BA) is a person to whom Downstate discloses PHI so that the person can perform a function or activity on Downstate's behalf. - Examples include contractors, consultants and system vendors.

+- Business Associates are legally responsible for complying with the same HIPAA Regulations as Downstate. - Any breach of PHI committed by a Business Associate must be reported to Downstate. - Business Associates must sign a Business Associate Agreement (BAA) before any PHI can be shared. - A SUNY- approved BAA should be utilized and appended to all contracts.
 It is available at www.downstate.edu/hipaa.

-B. Compliance & Enforcement
+C. Compliance & Enforcement